Aleksei Miranchuk: Atalanta

 In August 2020, Miranchuk joined Italian club Atalanta for about €15m.
 On 30 August 2020, Lokomotiv confirmed that the transfer has been agreed and would be completed following the medical exam.
 On 21 October 2020, Miranchuk made his debut for Atalanta as a substitute against Midtjylland in the Champions League and scored his first goal for the club.
 He made his Serie A debut for the club on 8 November and scored his side's goal in a 1–1 draw with Inter Milan.
 He also scored in his Coppa Italia debut on 14 January 2021, in a 3–1 victory over Cagliari in the round of 16.
 In two seasons with Atalanta, Miranchuk appeared in 56 matches across all competitions and scored nine goals.

 Loan to Torino

 On 11 August 2022, Miranchuk joined Torino on a season-long loan with option to buy.

+Atlanta United

+On 30 July 2024, Miranchuk joined Major League Soccer club Atlanta United on a contract until the 2028 MLS season with an option for a further year.
+On September 18, he scored his first MLS goal, a curling strike from outside the box against Inter Miami in a 2–2 draw.

 International career

 Miranchuk made his debut for the Russia national football team on 7 June 2015 in a friendly against Belarus at the Arena Khimki, replacing Yuri Zhirkov in the 71st minute and scoring Russia's third of a 4–2 victory twelve minutes later.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.
 His only World Cup appearance came as a starter in the last group-stage game against Uruguay which Russia lost 0–3 and Miranchuk was substituted by Fyodor Smolov after an hour of play.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 In Russia's opening game against Belgium on 12 June, he appeared as a second-half substitute as Russia lost 0–3.
 He started in the match against Finland on 16 June, and scored Russia's lone goal in a 1–0 victory over Finland.
 He started again on 21 June in the last group game against Denmark as Russia lost 1–4 and was eliminated, and Miranchuk was substituted after an hour of play.